grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 This kind of composition is beneficial when a new recipient is needed each time `DoSomething()` is called.
 In this sense it may look much like in case of previously discussed approach of receiving a recipient inside a message.
 There is one difference, however.
 Contrary to passing a recipient inside a message, where the code using the `Sender` passed a `Recipient` "from outside" of the `Sender`, in this approach, we rely on a separate object that is used by a `Sender` "from the inside".

-To be more clear, let us compare the two approaches.
+To be more clear, let's compare the two approaches.
 Passing recipient inside a message looks like this:

 ```csharp